 In the event of the absence or incapacity of either Vice President, the remaining Vice President shall fulfill both Vice Presidents’ responsibilities.

 ARTICLE VI.
-ASSOCIATE VICE PRESIDENT OF ALUMNAE/I ENGAGEMENT
+EXECUTIVE DIRECTOR

-The Associate Vice President shall supervise the activities of the Association in accordance with policies and procedures established by the Board and shall be responsible for (i) the records of the Association; (ii) the minutes of meetings of the Board and the Annual Meeting; (iii) meeting notices; (iv) and the official correspondence of the Association.
-The Board shall advise the Office of Alumnae/i Affairs and Development on the appointment and retention of the Associate Vice President.
-The Associate Vice President will be an employee of Vassar College, reporting directly to the Vice President for Alumnae/i Affairs and Development.
+The Executive Director shall supervise the activities of the Association in accordance with policies and procedures established by the Board and shall be responsible for (i) the records of the Association; (ii) the minutes of meetings of the Board and the Annual Meeting; (iii) meeting notices; (iv) and the official correspondence of the Association.
+The Board shall advise the Office of Advancement on the appointment and retention of the Executive Director.
+The Executive Director will be an employee of Vassar College, reporting to the Vice President of Advancement.

 ARTICLE VII.
 EDITOR OF COLLEGE MAGAZINE

-The Editor of Vassar College’s official magazine will be an employee of Vassar College, reporting directly to the Vice President for Communications.
-The Communications Advisory Committee shall advise the Office of Alumnae/i Affairs and Development and the Office of Communications on the appointment and retention of the Editor.
+The Editor of Vassar College’s official magazine, the Vassar Quarterly (“VQ”), will be an employee of Vassar College, reporting directly to the Vice President for Communications.
+The Editor shall consult with designated members of the Board in devising themes for the magazine.
+Officers of the Board shall be consulted on the appointment and retention of the Editor.

 ARTICLE VIII.
 MEETINGS OF MEMBERS OF THE ASSOCIATION